Posted on December 30, 2017 by the_hack

 All feedback is useful, even when you disagree.
 Hearing other people’s opinions sometimes strengthens your own idea and helps you refine your idea it in ways you might not have otherwise realised.

 Playing the map yourself is great.
-Try to find players, but if not, bots are fine too.
-Even better, is watching people play your map.
-Getting it loaded onto a server once every so often during development, and watching the replays of people playing, will be a revelation.
+Watching people play your map will be a revelation.
 If three people play a game, you have nearly an hour of play to analyse.
-Watch how players of all levels use the tools you have created.

 Alpha I consider everything before the gameplay is set.
 Beta, I consider finished but in a rough state, such as a shell map built with BSP.
 I’m pretty sure most of my maps will remain in Beta as this is all I basically want to achieve.
 This is why I also try to make my maps visually appealing, even though not being fully meshed.
 I give each iteration a suffix such as -a001 or -b01.
 Alpha maps are very much more WIP than beta.